Does affiliate marketing work for B2B businesses?

 What is a B2B affiliate program?

-In a B2B affiliate marketing program, you recruit respected content creators (like influential industry bloggers and social media personalities) to promote your B2B business on their own channels.
+In a B2B affiliate marketing program, you recruit respected content creators (like influential industry bloggers, social media personalities, website owners and email marketing publishers) to promote your B2B company on their own channels.

 The content creators, known as affiliates, place links to your website within their content.